-Chapter 7 Bankruptcies help people eliminate certain kinds of debt, what is called “unsecured debt”.
+Chapter 7 Bankruptcies help people eliminate certain kinds of debt, what is called “unsecured debt” like money owed on credit cards or for old medical bills.
 If your unsecured debt is fully eliminated in a Chapter 7, you will receive a “discharge” from the Bankruptcy Court which essentially acts as a governmental pardon of your obligation to repay on those debts.
 You are off the hook!
 This means that you will be free from having to worry about them anymore and you can once again look forward to getting the mail and answering your telephone!
 You can start over, re-build your credit, and begin fresh.
 A shot at a second chance can make all the difference!

 What is Chapter 13 Bankruptcy?

-The bankruptcy laws are complex but the process does not have to be a particularly difficult one for you.
-I've even written the book about bankruptcy which is geared towards people who are thinking about it.
-It is free and you can claim your copy of "Bankruptcy Myths Exposed" To discuss your specific situation and find out whether or not bankruptcy might be a good option for you, call my office at 888-878-5442 to schedule a confidential appointment with me in either Schaumburg or Itasca.
+The bankruptcy laws are very complex but the process does not have to be a particularly difficult one for you, if you are working with a bankruptcy attorney.
+But you should still have at least a basic understanding as to what is happening in your case or if you should even be filing a case.
+I've written the book about bankruptcy which is geared towards people who are thinking about it so that you can make an informed decision as to whether or not you should be considering it.
+The book is free and you can claim your copy of "Bankruptcy Myths Exposed".
+To discuss your specific situation and find out whether or not bankruptcy might be a good option for you, call my office at 888-878-5442 or 630 250-8813 to set up a time for a confidential phone call with me, to start.
 The more you know, the better you will feel.